Skip to main content

 Elliott Wave Theory and spectral cycle analysis represent fundamentally different approaches to market structure.
 Elliott offers qualitative pattern recognition and psychological interpretation; spectral analysis offers quantitative measurement and statistical validation.

-For systematic trading and rigorous validation, spectral analysis provides a stronger foundation.
+For systematic analysis and rigorous validation, spectral analysis provides a stronger foundation.
 For qualitative market interpretation and understanding crowd psychology, Elliott Wave offers valuable perspective.
 The most sophisticated analysis may draw insights from both.

 Framework: This analysis uses the Fractal Cycles Framework, which identifies market structure through spectral analysis rather than narrative explanation.